 “Mark Rios is internationally renowned for redefining the boundaries of design innovation,” said newly elected Board of Trustees Chair Madeleine Lubar.
 “Words such as ‘culture,’ ‘the storytelling of place,’ ‘community,’ ‘urban responsibility,’ ‘joy’ and ‘iconic form making’ help describe him and his multidisciplinary talents, which will create a one-of-a-kind experience for the college and community.”

 Award-winning faculty joined Rios for the community event:

 - Jill Sebastian, installation, interdisciplinary and public artist, Professor of Sculpture at MIAD;

-- Eric Vogel, architect, designer and Layton Art Collection president, MIAD Chair of 3D Design and Professor of Interior Architecture + Design; and
+- Eric Vogel, architect, designer and Layton Art Collection president, MIAD Chair of 3D Design and Professor of Interior Architecture and Design; and

 - Bonnie North, arts producer and co-host of Lake Effect, WUWM 89.7, moderated.